JeroenVanB/LAMAS/docs/index.md

 ### Number of cards

 The number of cards depend on the number of rounds.
 The number of rounds can is determined by the players beforehand.
 We chose to play 5 rounds.
 In every round _r_, the players is dealt _t<sub>r</sub>_ cards.
 First, starting in the first round with _t<sub>1</sub> = 3_.
 In each following round, every player is given _t<sub>r</sub> = t<sub>r-1</sub> + 1_ cards, up to 5 cards in total (in round 3).
-Then, starting with 2 more rounds are played, where the amount of cards decreases by 1.
+Then, 2 more rounds are played, where the number of cards decreases by 1.
 The game ends after round 5, where _n<sub>5</sub> = 3_.
 See the table below for clarification.
-To decrease the possible states, we minimized the amount of cards used in the game.
+To decrease the possible states, we minimized the number of cards used in the game.
 This way it is known which cards are in the game and which are not.
 E.g. in round 1, only the (Queen, King, Ace) of all the suits are used.
 This is also clarified in the table below.

 <!-- | Round  | Number of cards  | Cards                      |
 | ------ | ---------------- | -------------------------- |